mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _expectedEvent_commandSucceededEvent:

-- ``commandSucceededEvent``: Optional document.
+- ``commandSucceededEvent``: Optional object.
 Assertions for a one or more `CommandSucceededEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``reply``: Optional document.
 Test runners MUST follow the rules in `Evaluating Matches`_ when processing this assertion.